St. Francis of Assisi (Toronto): History

 The exterior of the church is built from a combination of locally quarried Credit Valley gray sandstone and so-called Roman stone, a manufactured, fictive stone created from a concrete mixture which was poured into sand moulds.
 The technology for creating such fictive limestone was relatively new, but by 1910 it was being used extensively as a substitute for quarried stone.

 The interior paint scheme was restored in 2018 to a monochromatic paint scheme from 1945 to allow the colours from the stained glass windows to be magnified within the Nave.
 The decoration intensifies in the transepts and into the sanctuary to emphasize the importance of that sacred space and the beauty of the East stained glass window, depicting the Crucifixion of Christ.
 The entire sanctuary area was restored to its original design with the reconstruction of Holmes' ambulatory screen as the backdrop of the altar.

 Two Guido Nincheri frescos depicting Christ in the Garden of Gethsemane and the Entombment of Christ were unveiled and restored along with all the East wall artwork.
 The restoration of the coffered ceiling artwork over the sanctuary was donated by a parishioner of the Italian community in memory of his late wife.

 A point of distinction are the rather large clerestory stained glass windows.
 There are a total of twenty-one stained glass windows in the church.
 Sixteen windows where executed by N. T. Lyon Glass Co.
 Limited of Toronto, one window depicting the Empty Tomb by Robert McCausland Limited and four windows depicting scenes from the life of St. Francis by the studios of George Boos of Munich, Germany.
 The George Boos windows where commissioned before the outbreak of the First World War but not delivered and installed until sometime after the war.

 Pipe organ

-The church has a fine pipe organ made in 1914 by the Canadian Pipe Organ Company Ltd. of St. Hyacinthe, Quebec and very much in the style of Casavant organs of that time.
-This organ includes some interesting innovations such as brass pipe lips and thin-walled lead principals.
+The church has a pipe organ made in 1914 by the Canadian Pipe Organ Company Ltd. very much in the style of Casavant organs of that time.
+This organ includes some innovations such as brass pipe lips and thin-walled lead principals.